 Welcome to Ash!

-From Mrs Hibbert, Miss Dean & Mrs Middleton
+From Mrs Hibbert, Miss Hathaway, Mrs Middleton & Mr Taylor

-Thank you for reading our page, we hope you have enjoyed finding out what your children have been up.
-We wish you all a wonderful Christmas break.
+Thank you for reading our page, we hope you’ve enjoyed finding out what we’ve been up to in Ash class.

 Throughout the year in Saplings there are occasions when we offer the children small amounts of a variety of foods to taste, to fit in with our current topic.
 We are aware of dietary requirements already supplied, should there be any changes, please inform the school office and we will take note of this when providing food to your child.